 Legacy specifying continues

-In the early days, the Construction Specifications Institute (CSI) CSI 3 part specifications had to include things like a list of reference standards, related sections, section includes, storage and handling in Part 1 – General.
+In the early days, the Construction Specifications Institute (CSI) CSI 3 part specifications had to include a list of reference standards related sections; the section consists of storage and handling in Part 1 – General.

-But, why would you specify a list of reference standards and titles, when you can easily look up the tiles and requirements on the internet.
-This was a good idea in the 1970’s, when the information was only available in costly book subscriptions, but the internet has made standards easily accessible.
+But, why would you specify a list of reference standards and titles when you can quickly look up the tiles and requirements on the internet.
+This was a good idea in the 1970s when the information was only available in costly book subscriptions, but the internet has made standards easily accessible.

-Related sections are easily located on the table of contents.
-Storage and handling is specified in Division 01.
-Section includes, well that in the title of the specification, do we really need to repeat what the scope of work is?
+Related sections can be found on the project’s table of contents.
+Storage and handling requirements are found in Division 01.
+The traditional section includes, well, that in the title of the specification, and we don’t need to repeat it again.
 These are all things we call legacy or traditional requirements that have been passed on through the years.

-Another, legacy requirement that can be consolidated is the listing of sustainability credits within each specification section.
-Sustainable design requirements can easily be covered in Division 01, so why do we continue to see it specified in each specification?
+Another legacy requirement that can be consolidated is listing sustainability credits within each specification section.
+Sustainable design requirements are now relocated to Division 01, so why do we continue to see it specified in each specification?
 Specifications in construction need to adapt to the change, not continue the tradition.

 Why keep all those words?

 First is the mistaken belief that specifications must be lengthy and legal-sounding to be enforceable.
-How many times have you seen the wording “Contractor shall strictly follow the installation instructions, to meet warranty requirements, and following job site conditions.”
+Ever think, how many times have you seen the wording “Contractor shall strictly follow the installation instructions, to meet warranty requirements, and following job site conditions.”
 Did all the words help make it more enforceable?
 No, in fact, quite the opposite is true.
 Let’s look at a simple example.

 This may be influenced by the fear of being sued and the belief that quality specifications require more words.
-In reality, having shorter, easily understood specifications makes us less likely to be involved in litigation.
+In reality, having shorter, quickly understood specifications makes us less likely to be involved in litigation.
 Why?
-Because contractors will understand what to estimate, what is expected of them and how to install the product correctly.
-This will lead to less litigation.
+Because contractors will realize what to estimate, expectations, and how to install the product correctly.
+Lead to less litigation.

 Second is the mistaken belief that having lots of words protects us from a contractor making mistakes.
 You can read almost any project specification and tell every time the design professional encountered a bad contractor.
-A new requirement is inserted to protect themselves; I call these statements “gotchas”.
-There is no way to include enough statements to protect yourself from a bad contractor; they will always find something to make a mess out of.
+To protect themselves, a new requirement is added; I call these statements “gotchas.”
+There is no way to include enough words to protect yourself from a bad contractor; they will always find something to challenge.

-Third is our desire to be in control of the project.
+The third is our desire to be in control of the project.
 As a result, we specify construction means and methods instead of just including simple, enforceable statements.
-Don’t tell contractors how to do their job, tell them what your expectations for the final product are.
+Don’t tell contractors how to do their job; tell them your expectations for the final product.
 The manufacturer already knows what “gotchas” to insert into their installation instructions.

 A new way of thinking

 It is way past time for a shift in our thinking.
-Anyone that’s written specifications, has thought long and hard about how to make the process more efficient.
-For my office, that thinking turned into the SimpleSpecs™ Master Guide Specifications System.
+Anyone that’s written specifications has thought long and hard about how to make the process more efficient.
+That thinking turned into the SimpleSpecs™ Master Guide Specifications System for my office.

-With SimpleSpecs™ we’ve followed the CSI’s – 4 C’s (clear, concise, complete and correct) approach into CSI 3 part specification sections covering everything that affects the cost and overall quality, and nothing more.
-For most products we simply defined product parameters; installations are covered by referencing the product manufacturer’s installation instructions, by referencing an industry standard or are covered by the applicable building code.
+With SimpleSpecs™, we’ve followed the CSI’s – 4 C’s (clear, concise, complete, and correct) approach into CSI 3 part specification sections covering everything that affects the cost and overall quality, and nothing more.
+We defined product parameters; installations are covered by referencing the manufacturer’s installation instructions, an industry standard, or the applicable building code.

-In a developed market like the United States and Canada, nearly all construction product manufacturers have a vested interest in making sure their materials are correctly installed.
-Installation instructions, checklists, entire installation manuals, videos, and certified installer programs are common.
+In a developed market like the United States and Canada, nearly all construction product manufacturers are vested in making sure their materials are correctly installed.
+Installation instructions, checklists, full installation manuals, videos, and certified installer programs are standard.
 There is no need to become overly wordy on installation requirements.
-Don’t worry, you’ll get plenty of information during submittals.
+Don’t worry; you’ll get plenty of information during submittals.

-Reference standards are also used to shorten the specifications, both for products and for installation when available.
+Reference standards are used to shorten the specifications, both for products and for installation, when available.

-As design professionals, we spend a great deal of time specifying a particular product.
-Specifying each and every requirement to make sure that product is used.
-All that time is lost with the submission of a substitution request by the Contractor.
+As design professionals, we spend a lot of time specifying a particular product and identifying every requirement to make sure that product is used.
+A substitution request by the Contractor loses all that time.

-In SimpleSpecs™ we’ve specified products by listings “approved manufacturers.”
+In SimpleSpecs™, we’ve specified products by listings “approved manufacturers.”
 If the Owner wants a specific manufacturer, modify the list of manufacturers.
-If your team wants a different manufacturer on the next project, just modify the list of manufacturers.
+If your team wants a different manufacturer on the next project, change the list of manufacturers.
 This allows you to focus on the product or assembly requirements, not excessive details about one particular product.

 For assemblies or products that are very particular, SimpleSpecs™ includes manufacturer-specific sections to save you time.